 Why do I need support?

-As you use Microsoft Dynamics 365 more, it will become a crucial component of your business.
-It’s a hugely reliable platform, but occasionally you’ll need technical help with your system.
+As you use Microsoft Dynamics 365 more, it will become a crucial part of your business.

 Unless you’re technically trained in Microsoft Dynamics, things you may need help with include: